tom-clik/clikpage/testing/site/preview/styles/readme.md

-# Temp style sotrage location
+# Temp style storage location

+Used by the preview system to cache the CSS